 Dos Santos' loss was his first in the UFC in 10 fights with mixed martial arts' dominant promotion, and his first defeat anywhere since November 2007.
 Dos Santos expected the rematch to last longer, but also predicted a second knockout.

 Instead, Dos Santos barely avoided getting stopped in the first round, and he headed straight to a hospital after the bout.
 White initially thought Dos Santos had a broken jaw, but the fear was unfounded.

 "His game was very effective, and tonight he was better than me," Dos Santos said.
 "It's not usual for me to take a punch, but he walks forward all the time.
 His takedowns, his grappler game is very effective, so congratulations for him."

-Velasquez immediately showed the rematch would be a different fight, pursuing Dos Santos from the opening bell and backing up the champion.
+Velasquez immediately showed the rematch would bear little resemblance to the first fight, pursuing Dos Santos from the opening bell and quickly backing up the champion.
 Velasquez then floored Dos Santos with that huge right to the head midway through the round, and Dos Santos had to cover up in the corner while barely surviving an onslaught of strikes and ground-and-pound.

 After brusquely swatting aside his stool and choosing to stand in his corner between rounds, Velasquez went to work on the ground in the second, and the former Arizona State wrestler repeatedly got the boxing specialist into bad positions.

 Dos Santos struggled to regain his rhythm, and Velasquez managed another takedown early in the third round before repeatedly tagging the champion with shots that left his face discolored and puffy.